Tag: reading

 The headline is simple but does what it can to rattle the alarms: The Disappearance of Literary Men Should Worry Everyone.
 The author spends a lot of the essay pointing out how the numbers and proportions of male/female students, writers, readers, etc. have changed over the decades.
 Yes, duh.
 They’ve dropped across the board.
 Oh,…

-• The Logic of Reading Well
+• Riffs on: Reading Well

 The current reality: reading isn’t a priority.
 When newspapers were still a stalwart of our cultural hegemony, even they were written at a 7th grade reading level.
 After all, everyone needs to know the news.
 I far the average reading level is far less than that.
 There is the story about the woman suing because…